 - Salt and pepper to taste

 - 1 teaspoon dried sage leaves

 Preheat oven to 350° F. Pat the thighs dry with paper towels.
 Rub the butter or oil all over each thigh.
 Season all over with the salt, pepper, sage, rosemary and thyme.
 Place in a small, shallow roasting pan or ovenproof skillet, preferably on a baking rack.
 Roast, basting every 30 minutes with the pan juices, until an internal temperature of 170° to 175° F, about 1 hour and 15 minutes.
 Remove from pan, cover loosely with foil, and let rest about 15 minutes before serving.
 If desired, make a pan gravy or sauce with the pan drippings and canned or homemade broth.

-Notes: If you are using thighs from a cutup turkey, and you need to serve more people, just add the wings and/or legs.
+Notes: For a crispier skin, place the thighs, uncovered, on a sheet or other pan large enough to catch any drippings and refrigerate overnight.
+If that is not a possibility, do it the morning that you plan to serve them.
+Even a few hours will help as it dries out the skin.
+Make certain that nothing else comes into contact with the raw meat.
+If you are using thighs from a turkey you cut up and you need to serve more people, you can add the wings and/or legs.
 They will take about the same time to roast.
-If one gets done before the other, remove and cover with the foil.
-Also, depending on the size, one turkey thigh might be more than enough for one person.
+If one gets done before the other, remove and cover with foil.
+Depending on the size, one turkey thigh might be more than enough for one person.
 The meat can be removed from the bones and sliced before serving.